 - Siphon the small amount of coolant from the tank.

 - Using a Sawzall with 12″ blade, carefully cut the tank into 3 pieces, this allows access to the 4 bolts…2 of which are hidden on the passenger’s side, from the backside of the RV.
-(Two people can use a 24″ extension and wobble socket to access those hidden bolts from the top and bottom of the engine).
+(Or, two people can use a 24″ extension and wobble socket to access those hidden bolts from the top and bottom of the engine).

 - Install tank using the bolts and speed nuts…which avoids having to use regular nuts and makes the job much easier for one person.

 - Attach numbered hoses to numbered connections with new hose clamps.

 - Replace coolant and test drive.